 So, there are 7,000 languages in the world, and between them all are a plethora of accents.
 After the poll, Big 7 Travel’s readers agreed on the top ten sexiest accents as follows:

 - Brazilian Portugese.

-Asian accents broke from the 21st spot onwards, with Filipino leading the pack, followed by Vietnamese and Indian at the 25th and 26th spots, respectively.
+Asian accents came into the rankings from the 21st spot onwards, with Filipino leading the pack, followed by Vietnamese and Indian at the 25th and 26th spots, respectively.
 Meanwhile, the Japanese and Chinese accents trailed along in the 42nd and 43rd spots, respectively.

 Wait, What Is A Filipino Accent Anyway?

 Get this, the entry on the Filipino accent describes it as “gentle and soft,” as well as “simply lovely.”
 Sounds innocuous enough, but what exactly does a Filipino accent sound like?